marinho-clara/landing-page/README.md

 # landing-page
-Web page cointaing information about me, made with Django.
+Webpage cointaining information about me, made with Django.